The 4 Important Steps To Integrate Into A New Culture Living Abroad

 There are going to be a lot of surprises coming your way when you move to a new country.
 Some of them will be delightful, and others may not be as welcome.
 This is where an open mind becomes your best friend.
 Being open-minded means being ready to experience things outside your comfort zone.

 Sometimes, local customs or ways of thinking might seem unusual to you.
 But instead of resisting them, try to understand where they come from.
-At the same time, being adaptable is crucial.
+At the same time, being adaptable is crucial, especially when living and working a job such as teaching English abroad long-term.

 Making some changes to your expectations will go a long way.
 Maybe it’s changing your daily routine, trying different foods, or adopting a local custom.
 These small shifts in behavior can make every day life smoother.